Apply to be Studio Associate

 Rich Harwood, President and Founder of The Harwood Institute for Public Innovation, has created the Studio on Community to advance new ideas for strengthening communities and society in a rapidly changing world.
-The studio is offering two associate positions for exceptional, public-spirited professionals to begin work in Summer/Fall 2019 in its Bethesda, MD offices.
 The associate position lasts for five to six months (full time), or nine to twelve months (part time).
-Associates will receive office space at the Harwood Studio on Community, a stipend, professional development training, exposure to new networks, and mentorship from one of the country’s leading authorities on civic life.
+Associates will receive office space at the Harwood Studio on Community in our Bethesda, MD office, a stipend, professional development training, exposure to new networks, and mentorship from one of the country’s leading authorities on civic life.

 The Studio on Community

 Studios have long existed as a combination workshop and space where the act of reflection can merge with acts of production.
 Drawing members who seek to participate in and contribute to these activities, the studio environment also provides the space and time for individuals to focus on and develop their own ideas and skills.
 Located within The Harwood Institute for Public Innovation, the Studio on Community provides the opportunity for Rich Harwood and a high-performing team of individuals to strengthen the civic fabric of our communities and our country by innovating and incubating new ideas, projects and initiatives.